Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 - Liver & Spleen Reflex Zones

-Step 4: Use Circular Motions With Deep Pressing
+Step 4: Use Circular Motions with Deep Pressing

 After working the points, deepen the massage to release tension.
 This helps stimulate the reflex areas more effectively and supports overall relaxation.